brollup/brollup/src/transmutive/noist/README.md

         -   Continue if _k == i_.
         -   Fail if _EP_i[k] != EP_k[i]_.

 If the above fails, the coordinator must manually re-adjust the signatory set and re-run the setup.
-Currently, there is no identifiable aborts for identifying malicious contributions.
+Currently, there is no identifiable aborts for identifying malicious setup contributions.

 ## Preprocessing
 NOIST works by periodically running Distributed Key Generation (DKG) sessions to stockpile DKG packages.
 These DKG packages are subsequently used in signing sessions to construct the group nonce.
 This ensures that as long as a sufficient number of DKG packages are available, the group nonce becomes known at the start of a signing session.